semrush/intergalactic/website/docs/components/fullscreen-modal/fullscreen-modal.md

 @## Content adjusting

-- If there are two columns / zones for content in the modal window, the content inside them is placed with `align: left`.
+- If there are two columns/zones for content in the modal window, the content inside them is placed with `align: left`.
 - If there is only one zone for content in the modal window, it is necessary to center the content with `align:center` horizontally. **We recommend you to consider an ordinary modal window in this case** 😏

 | Single-zone modal window                                   | Dual-zone modal window                                     |